Hectoralvf/Undo-Redo-Buttons/README.md

 ## Release Notes

+- **v1.0.1** (27-12-2022)
+  - Added support for using Unicode symbols as the labels for the undo and redo buttons.

 - **v1.0.0** (26-12-2022)
-  - Initial release of the extension.
   - Added two buttons to the status bar: one for undoing the last action, and one for redoing the last action.
-  - The buttons use the current theme accent color for their text.
-  - The buttons are accessible from anywhere in Visual Studio Code, allowing you to quickly and easily undo and redo actions without having to use keyboard shortcuts or the Edit menu.

 ## License